Temporary public art commission for Plymouth Art Weekender 2019 with a focus on local engagement

 - The content of the commissioned piece coming directly from community members

-The proposed work should also have a strong visual presence during the 3 days of the Weekender.
+The proposed work should have a strong visual presence during the 3 days of the Weekender.
 PAW is looking for works which will help draw audiences to the Weekender, through spectacle or intrigue and which will be widely enjoyed and remembered.
+Ideally there would be a work in progress that can be available at the Street Party on 15 September as a preview (not required).

-Selected artists will work closely with the Festival Coordinators and Horizon’s Community Development Officer on developing their proposals, site & public participation.
+Selected artists will work closely with the Festival Coordinators on developing their proposals, site & public participation.
 Experience of working in the public realm and/or with community groups is not essential, but please reference this in your application and explain why you feel your work may be suitable.
 All art forms will be considered but please consider the temporary nature of the commission.

-- No more than 600 words, explaining your interest in this opportunity, how you would approach the commission and how you would hope to connect to a community group/s
+- No more than 600 words, explaining your interest in this opportunity, how you would approach the commission, and how you would hope to connect to a community group/s.
+Briefly outline the budget (incl any further funding sought/awarded)

 - No more than 300 words, explaining your experience of and/or interest in working with community groups